 Fatty lumps: Fatty lumps are common over the trunk on dogs.
 They typically occur above the muscle and under the skin, so they feel slippery or like a water balloon.
 It is important to differentiate these common benign growths from Mast Cell Tumors or Soft tissue Sarcomas.
 A fine needle aspirate of a mass can usually be done on an unsedated patient during an outpatient visit.
 A slide made from tissue collected can be stained and examined.
 A diagnosis of fatty mass usually means we will leave the lump in place, and continue to monitor its size and consistency.
 Rapid growth or immense size are reasons to consider fatty mass removal.

 Chemotherapy and Surgery: Lymphoma, Mast Cell Tumor and Osteosarcoma are all rather frequent types of malignant cancer.
-Ann Arbor Animal Hospital works with veterinary cancer specialists—MSU Small Animal Oncology in East Lansing, Animal Cancer and Imaging in Commerce Township, Oakland Veterinary Referral in Bloomfield Hills and Michigan Veterinary Specialists in Southfield—to offer chemotherapy, surgical options and staging.
-Many animals on chemotherapy have parts of the treatment and follow-up blood counts at our facility, and some of the treatments at the referral center.
+Ann Arbor Animal Hospital works with veterinary cancer specialists—MSU Small Animal Oncology in East Lansing, Animal Cancer and Imaging in Commerce Township, Oakland Veterinary Referral in Bloomfield Hills and Michigan Veterinary Specialists in Southfield—to facilitate cancer treatment (eg surgical options, staging).
+While we do not offer chemotherapy at this time, we will work together with your oncologist to help treatment be successful.

 Multimodal pain management and holistic options: